There has never been a cooler time to be an entrepreneur.

 Mix and match these tools for your perfect stack:

 Google's all-encompassing cloud solution.
-This includes video & voice conferencing, shared calendars, 30GB of cloud storage, and access to google docs, sheets, and slides (which basically eliminates the need for Microsoft word, excel & powerpoint).
+This includes video and voice conferencing, shared calendars, 30GB of cloud storage, and access to google docs, sheets, and slides (which basically eliminates the need for Microsoft Word, Excel, and Powerpoint).
 Especially when working with people at different locations, this system is a virtual office.
 It makes setting up meetings easier than ever, 1-click and you are on a Hangout together.
-Plus you have everything with you at all times, on your laptop or mobile device.
+Plus, you have everything with you at all times, on your laptop or mobile device.

-Before we get started, let’s clarify one thing: You can save pretty much all your information on excel sheets and word documents.
-Customer information, anything product related, accounting, human resources.
-For very small businesses, this might seem as a good place to start, but you will soon run into a document mess, wasting more time and money finding the right information than you would have spent on a system for that.
+Before we get started, let’s clarify one thing: you can save pretty much all your information on Excel sheets and Word documents.
+From customer information, to anything product related, accounting, or human resources.
+For very small businesses, this might seem like a good place to start, but you will soon run into a document mess, wasting more time and money finding the right information than you would have spent on a system for that.
 Dropbox is a great start to get into the cloud.
 But it can get cluttered quickly.
 Proceed with caution and make sure you have a back-up product content management tool in mind.
 Dropbox comes with a free version, limited to 2GB of storage, and can be expanded to 1TB for $9.99 per month.

-Getting project’s organized and collaborating is a pain in the ass.
+Getting projects organized and collaborating is a pain in the ass.
 Trello gives you Kanban boards that you can share with others.
 This makes managing a project visual and thus, easier for teams from different departments to collaborate.

 HubSpot is probably one of the most well-known brands in the software world, and have successfully coined the term “inbound marketing”.
 Their free Customer Relationship Management (CRM) system offers a central solution for you and your team to keep track of customer information like addresses and phone numbers, prior conversations, as well as deal statuses and values, on up to 1,000,000 contacts and up to 1,000 users.
 They also offer a free online training program with certification for many sales-related topics.
-(If you've got money to spare, HubSpot offers many additional knick-knacks and sales tools such as marketing templates, workflows, and analytics - but if you want them you'll have to pay.
+(If you've got money to spare, HubSpot offers many additional knick-knacks and sales tools such as marketing templates, workflows, and analytics.
+These come at a price but are worth the data.)

 Communicating via email is so 2017!
 Slack is the world's fastest growing business app of all time.
 It offers real-time communication between team members and brings your company closer together.
 It's like email plus WhatsApp on steroids!
-We at Plytix took this tool to the next level, and use it for much more than just internal communication.
+Plytix took this tool to the next level, using it for much more than internal communication.
 A custom-written integration alerts us when a new customer signs up.
 So now you know our secret recipe for being ultra-responsive to clients.

 If you are going to take my suggestion to use Slack, you might as well check out Slaask, a live chat system for Slack.
-It lets you keep all your communication in one place, co-workers and live chat.
+It lets you keep all your communication in one place.
 You also get a Slaask back office where you can manage conversations, see details about incoming chats, and organize your schedules.
 We actually use this one in house in order to provide top-notch customer service.

-For retail businesses especially, there are real limitations with things like Dropbox, GSuite, and Airtable when it comes to managing your product content at scale.
-Don’t get me wrong, those other tools are great, but they quickly become a mess.
-The Plytix PIM gives you a real product database for a single source of truth.
+For retail businesses looking to scale their operations, there are real limitations with things like Dropbox, GSuite, and Airtable when it comes to managing your product information.
+Don’t get me wrong, those other tools are great, but they quickly become cluttered.
+The Plytix PIM gives you a single source of truth.
 With unlimited users and an easy to implement system, you can optimize, enrich, and distribute your product content from one place.

-We live in the golden age of technology (in 5 years, people will probably look back at this article and laugh at me, while putting on their VR glasses and experiencing Fast & Furious 25 from the passenger seat), and it is essential for small businesses need to take advantage of any time-saving tool and data-insight they can to focus on what's really important - Staying relevant in the market and growing your business.
+We live in the golden age of technology.
+In 5 years' time, people will probably look back at this article and laugh at me (while putting on their VR glasses and experiencing Fast and Furious 25 from the passenger seat).
+Until then, it is essential for small businesses to take advantage of the best small business software options above, to save time, gather data insights, and focus on what's really important: staying relevant.